 How much is National Trust membership?

-Over 60s can get a discounted rate but only if they’ve had a membership for 5 years in the last 10.
+Over 60s can get what’s called a Senior Concession rate but only if they’ve had a membership for the last 3 consecutive years.
+It’s equivalent to 25% off the membership prices.

 You can also choose Lifetime Membership – these are quite a lot of money but may well be worth it if you know that you’ll get the use out of them.